MrVivekRajan/Grub-Themes/README.md

 </td></tr></table></div><br><table><td><br>

 # INSTALLATION :-
-# For Windows-Menu Theme.
+# For Windows Theme.
-(1) Download Windows-Menu-Main theme file either by cloning this repository or from release section.
+(1) Download Windows-Main theme file either by cloning this repository or from release section.

-(2) Once downloaded, you will find Windows-Menu folder inside it simply copy and paste it to /boot/grub/themes/ directory.
+(2) Once downloaded, you will find Windows folder inside it simply copy and paste it to /boot/grub/themes/ directory.

 (3) Then edit /etc/default/grub using any text editor or filemanager and add :
-GRUB_THEME=/boot/grub/themes/Windows-Menu/theme.txt
+GRUB_THEME=/boot/grub/themes/Windows/theme.txt

-(4) Then copy paste menu.cfg file present in Windows-Menu-Main folder to /boot/grub/
+(4) Then copy paste menu.cfg file present in Windows-Main folder to /boot/grub/

-(5) Also copy paste Menu script file present in Windows-Menu-Main folder to /etc/grub.d/
+(5) Also copy paste Menu script file present in Windows-Main folder to /etc/grub.d/

 (6) Then simply run chmod +x /etc/grub.d/Menu command in terminal